 Paul is admitted to practice before the U.S. Supreme Court, the U.S. Court of Appeals for the Federal Circuit, the U.S. District Courts for the Southern and Eastern Districts of New York, in the state courts of Connecticut and New York, and before the U.S. Patent and Trademark Office.
-He is a faculty member at the Practising Law Institute and has served as a clinician for the Fundamentals of Patent Prosecution course for a number of years.
+He is a faculty member at the Practising Law Institute and has served as a co-chair for the Fundamentals of Patent Prosecution course for a number of years.
 Paul’s article Unwrapping File Wrapper Estoppel in the Federal Circuit: A New Economic Policy Approach, 67 St. John’s L. Rev. 405 (1993), was cited in Festo Corp. v.
 Shoketsu Kinzoku Kogyo Kabushiki Co., 56 USPQ2d 1865, 1915 (Fed.
 Cir.
 2000)(Linn, J., dissenting).
 Paul successfully prosecuted U.S. Patent No. 6,529,871, which was named one of “Five Killer Patents” of 2003 by the MIT Technology Review.